erc721r/ERC721R/README.md

 A fully-compliant implementation of IERC721 that selects token ids pseudo-randomly.
 You can read about its inspiration in [this Medium article](https://medium.com/@dumbnamenumbers/erc721r-a-new-erc721-contract-for-random-minting-so-people-dont-snipe-all-the-rares-68dd06611e5).

+# March 15, 2023 update: how to use this contract

+This contract is for entertainment purposes only!
+People using Flashbots will be able to predict what they will get and decide not to go through with the mint if they don't like it.
+There might also be other exploits I am not aware of because the "instant reveal" mint style is impossible to securely randomize.

+If the randomness mechanic is an important part of your app, you really should move to a commit-reveal scheme where the user pays in a different transaction than they find out what they got.

+Someday I will write a library for this, but for now [this MouseDev thread is a good place to start](https://twitter.com/_MouseDev/status/1623044314983964682).

 # Usage

 ```solidity